-The older part contains Jataka murals which still retain some of their original vibrancy telling the story of the 547 lives of Lord Buddha.
-The murals also feature local myths and legends incorporating Buddhist morals of kindness and the importance of giving.
-Unfortunately, revolutionary vandalism in the 1970s and damp weather resulted in some damages to the murals.
+The older section of Wat Long Khoun contains Jataka murals, which still retain some of their original vibrancy telling the story of the 547 lives of Lord Buddha.
+The murals also feature local myths and legends that incorporate Buddhist morals of kindness and the importance of giving.
+Look up to find a red ceiling with stencilled dharma wheels, peacocks and mythical creatures.

-The original meditation room once used by kings is still intact along with the living quarters for monks built as a traditional wooden outhouse.
-Entrance to the 1937 portico is guarded by two large Chinese statues with the entire porch being supported by eight elegant black-and-gold columns topped with lotus petal designs.
-Inside, the temple features decorative deities and a variety of other statues and carvings including a red ceiling with dharma wheels, peacocks and mythical creatures intricately stencilled on.
+The original meditation room once used by kings is still intact, along with the living quarters for monks.
+Entrance to the portico is guarded by 2 large statues with the entire porch supported by 8 elegant black-and-gold columns topped with lotus petal designs.

 Wat Long Khoun

 - Opening Hours: Daily from 6am to 6pm